 The Best Way to Insure an Old Car

-The average age of vehicles on the road in the United States continues to creep up and is now around 11 years old.
-You might think it’s less expensive to buy insurance for an older car, but that’s not always the case: there are no discounts just for driving an older vehicle.
+You may think it’s less expensive to buy insurance for an older car, but that’s not always the case: There are no discounts just for driving an older vehicle.

-When you’re considering the best way to insure older cars, you should think about all of the same things you would consider when choosing a standard insurance policy, including both your own needs and your state laws.
-Consider the cost of your premium.
+When you’re considering the best way to insure older cars, you should think about it the same way as when you choose a standard insurance policy, including your own needs and your state's laws.
+Consider the following factors when making your decision.

 The first thing most people consider when thinking about the costs of insuring an older car is the actual amount they pay an insurance company each month.
-While this is far from the only consideration, it is the top of people’s minds and important to address.
+While this is far from the only consideration, it is at the top of people’s minds and important to address.

 The simple answer is that car insurance premiums do not go down or up just because a vehicle is older.
 There is very little correlation between the age of the vehicle and car insurance rates, although you can certainly adjust your coverage levels if you would like to lower your monthly payment.

-The cost of repairs is an important thing to factor into any responsible budget for a car, and this is all the more so true for an older vehicle.
+The cost of repairs is an important thing to factor into any responsible budget for a car, and this is even more true for an older vehicle.

-Consider dropping comprehensive and collision coverage.
-Firstly, know the difference between comprehensive and collision coverage.
-Also sometimes known as physical damage coverage, dropping comprehensive coverage is a quick way to save in premium costs.
+First, it's important to know the difference between comprehensive and collision coverage.
+Also sometimes known as physical damage coverage, dropping comprehensive coverage is a quick way to save on premium costs.

-For some, it’s a smart idea: this type of coverage only covers damage to your vehicle if you cause an accident, and the older your car is, the less money you are likely to get back should you cause an accident and damage your vehicle.
+For some, it’s a smart idea: This type of coverage only covers damage to your vehicle if you cause an accident.
+The older your car is, the less money you are likely to get back should you cause an accident and damage your vehicle.

-Don't overpay.
 If you’re looking for antique car insurance companies, you might think that you need to be prepared to pay a lot.
-That’s not how antique auto insurance works.
+However, that’s not how antique auto insurance works.

-A study by Progressive Insurance found that classic cars cost about 40% less to insure than a typical car because policies are tailored to your specific needs.
+Data provided by Progressive found that classic cars cost about 36% less to insure than a typical car because policies are tailored to your specific needs.

-You should make sure you have the best coverage you can afford and speak to a trusted professional: when you’re dealing with insurance for a classic car, you’re not talking about something that can be easily (and cheaply) replaced, so figuring out the best policy is more critical than ever.
+You should make sure you have the best coverage you can afford and speak to a trusted professional: When you’re dealing with insurance for a classic car, you’re not talking about something that can be easily (and cheaply) replaced, so finding the best policy is more critical than ever.